sdmagic/pyNewCode/README.md

 		python pyNewCode.py C:\Users\user\Desktop\MyProject
 		(will build MyProject in the C:\Users\user\Desktop directory)
 ```
 In either case, path and project are optional.

 If not specified, the current directory and the project name, "myProject" will be used.

+If the directory is not specified (a single word given), the current directory will be used.

+If the project name is not specified (a path with a trailing path separator is the only option given), then "MyProject" will be used.